-Capo d’Orlando offers no ancient ruins, medieval churches or Baroque palaces.
-Instead you will find a well-run town offering everything you could want for a longer stay in Sicily.
+Whilst the town offers no ancient ruins, medieval churches or Baroque palaces, you will instead you find a well-run town offering everything you could want for a beach holiday in Sicily.

-The town's popularity stems largely due to it's beautiful coastline that offers the most wonderful views of the Aeolian Islands on the horizon.
-As a popular destination for tourists from all over Italy and other parts of the world, Capo d'Orlando has much to offer it's visitors in the way of shopping, eating out, beach facilities, entertainment and a good choice and range of accommodation.
+The town's popularity stems largely due to its beautiful coastline that offers the most wonderful views of the Aeolian Islands on the horizon.
+As a popular destination for tourists from all over Italy and other parts of the world, Capo d'Orlando has much to offer you in the way of shopping, eating out, beach facilities, entertainment and a good choice and range of accommodation.

 Capo d’Orlando is not all about tourism, it is also a town where ordinary Sicilians live and work.
 Therefore the town has good train and bus connections to the rest of the island.
-The town also has a small marina for both fishing and tourist boats alike that offer transportation to and from the Aeolian islands during the summer season.
+From here you can take the train towards Palermo the capital city with a rich history, stopping at Cefalù and other historic places along the way.
+The town also has a small marina for both fishing and tourist boats alike that offers transportation to and from the Aeolian islands during the summer season.

-Capo D'orlando is also conveniently placed for trips to the nearby Nebrodi mountains in the protected region of Nebrodi National Park.
+See the traditional villages and meet the villagers in the nearby Nebrodi mountains in the protected region of Nebrodi National Park.
 Here you will find old villages which were once inhabited by Sicilian noble families.
 The districts in the area are now a nature reserve.
-Walking along the old paths and narrow passageways you get the most spectacular views of the sea and Mount Etna.
+Walking along the old paths and narrow passageways, you get the most spectacular views of the sea and Mount Etna.

 Excursions to Palermo, Etna and Messina are also recommended.
 A longer drive will take you to the Valley of the Temples at Agrigento and to Taormina.

 From Capo d'Orlando we recommend the following excursions: